sf-wdi-22-23/modules-23/w06-ruby-on-rails/d2-dawn-ruby-drills/exercises.md

    19
    You got 19 in 7 tries!
    ```
-(Remember to use `gets.chomp` to take in user input from the terminal.)

 **Challenge 4: Spotify Album Search In Terminal**

-1. Make a method that takes in user input to make a Spotify API album search and desplays the result with `awesome_print`
+1. Make a method that takes in user input to make a Spotify API album search and displays the result with `awesome_print`
 1. Can you have the method ask for artist or album or both?